M0JXD/.textadept-M0JXD/README.md

 - A module for managing themes
 - A module for distraction free mode
 - A modified file_browser module
+- Four themes
     - Two Ayu-like themes, ayu-light and ayu-evolve, which are made to match VSCode's highlighting better than the base16 ones.
 The dark one uses a pure black background and works well in 256 color terminals with textadept-curses.
+    - Two Xed themes to match the default highlighting in Linux Mint's default editor.

 Mainly here so I can grab them wherever I need them.